MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/assign-vm-rbac-roles.md

 ---
 title: Use builtin RBAC roles for Arc VM management on Azure Stack HCI (preview)
-description: Learn how to use RBAC builtin roles for Arc VM management on Azure Stack HCI.(preview).
+description: Learn how to use RBAC builtin roles for Arc VM management on Azure Stack HCI.(preview)
 author: alkohli
 ms.author: alkohli
 ms.topic: how-to